The Newfoundland and Labrador Teachers’ Association By-Laws

 (8) The Disciplinary Review Board shall have full power to amend, alter or vacate the decision of the Executive.

 (9) The Disciplinary Review Board shall conduct its review of the Executive’s findings at such time, in such places and such manner as it shall in its absolute discretion deem just, including the requirement of a report from the Executive.

-(10) The Disciplinary Review Board will afford the member the opportunity of presenting argument in support of his/her application for review.
+(10) The Disciplinary Review Board will afford the member the opportunity of presenting argument in support of their application for review.

-(11) A member shall be deemed to have had the opportunity of presenting argument in support of his/her application for review if s/he is given not less than seven days’ notice of the time and place at which s/he may be heard.
+(11) A member shall be deemed to have had the opportunity of presenting argument in support of their application for review if the member has been given not less than seven days’ notice of the time and place at which they may be heard.

 (12) Any notice required to be given to any person shall be valid if given by registered mail: in the case of a member to the last known address of the member; in the case of the Executive or the Disciplinary Review Board to the offices of the Newfoundland and Labrador Teachers’ Association, 3 Kenmount Road, St. John’s, NL, A1B 1W1.